About this Guide

 Teachers can experience isolation just like their students do when they move away from a face-to-face environment.
 You can address the stress of feeling like you’re all alone and on your own in several ways.

 - Build relationships with fellow online teachers in your online school through chatrooms, video collaborations, phone calls, and other resources that allow for open and honest communication and sharing of ideas.
 Consider the EdWeb.net Community, the ISTE Standards Community, The Educator’s PLN, Classroom 2.0, Teacher Square, and Twitter.
 These sites offer incredible opportunities to connect with other educators around the globe and to begin developing your own professional online identity.

-- Ask questions and share best practice ideas with other teachers.
+- Ask questions and share effective practice ideas with other teachers.
 Be open to sharing resources to enhance student learning.
 Often your colleagues can be your best resource.